FAANG/comm-methylation/RRBS-toolkit/README.md

 In each one of these directories, you will find a dedicated readme file (in pdf format) describing the main goals of the step and how to use scripts.

-Schema describing the relationships existing between the main modules:
+<H2>Schema describing the relationships existing between the main modules:</H2>
 ![RRBS toolkit schema](https://github.com/ljouneau/RRBS-toolkit/blob/master/RRBBS_toolkit_schema.png)

 <H1>Technical prerequisites</H1>